scala/scala-jenkins-infra/doc/client-setup.md

 Test if knife works correctly by running `knife cookbook list`.

-(this step may not be necessary?)
-Obtain the organization validation key from Adriaan and put it to `$PWD/.chef/config/$CHEF_ORG-validator.pem`.
-(Q: When is this key used exactly? https://docs.chef.io/chef_private_keys.html says it's when a new node runs `chef-client` for the first time.)

 ## Hosts and SSH config

 To make it easier to connect to the EC2 nodes, perform the following